Nick Diaz and Georges St-Pierre become cops

 “Before I record for a video, I listen to some audio of the fighter talking for about 10 to 20 minutes just to let their voice sink into my brain.
 I have done 40 or so different voices but I feel like I only have a few voices perfect.
 There are times when I listen to recordings of my Nate Diaz, Rampage Jackson, and GSP impersonations, and I feel like the voices are basically perfect.”

 About Mixed Martial Animations:

-Mixed Martial Animations is an online animated web series featuring your favourite mixed martial arts fighters and personalities including GSP, Nick Diaz, Steven Segal and Ariel Helwani in a variety of hilarious scenarios.
+Mixed Martial Animations is an online animated web series featuring your favorite mixed martial arts fighters and personalities including GSP, Nick Diaz, Steven Segal, and Ariel Helwani in a variety of hilarious scenarios.
 The series is voiced and written by San Diego based comedian Pouya Rebek (aka “prebek”)